Skip to content

 def force_flush(self) -> None:

-"""Forces an immediate flush of all queued spans/traces."""
+"""Forces immediate processing of any queued traces/spans.

 pass